Slides vs Flip Flops: Sandal Comparison

 Slides

-And now, let’s look at the best parts of slide ownership:
+And now, let’s look at the best parts of slides:

 - Fashionable – Slides are often considered a more fashionable sandal option.
 Since these styles are in vogue, there’s a wide array of designs to choose from.
 Slides are also more acceptable in non-beach environments than flip flops.